vedantpalit/Vedantpalit/README.md

-- 🔭 I’m currently working on Robustness of Zero-shot VL Models
+- 🔭 I’m currently working on Mechanistic Interpretability of VL Models.

 - 🌱 I’m currently involved in work related to **Deep Learning Architectures, Natural Language Processing and Computer Vision**

 - 👨‍💻 All of my projects are available at [**Vedantpalit**](https://github.com/Vedantpalit)

 - 📫 Reach me at **vedantpalit@kgpian.iitkgp.ac.in**

+- 🏆 Know more about my experieces as [](https://vedantpalit.github.io/)

 <h3 align="left">Connect with me:</h3>